Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 Ahrefs Backlinks

-Ahrefs have the best UX out of all SaaS products I use, everything is easy to find with great filters to export data if needed.
-After entering a URL to check their backlinks we are given a nice overview of referring pages sorted by UR rating.
-We can easily sort and filter this data by link type, platform, language or even search for links with specific words.
-This is how most Ahref tabs will look with a nice sortable table.
+After entering a URL, you get an overview of referring pages sorted by UR rating.
+You can sort and filter by link type, platform, language, or search for links with specific words.
+This is how most Ahrefs tabs look—a nice sortable table.

 New & Lost Backlinks